Determinants and Causes of Acute Kidney Injury A Cross-Sectional Descriptive And Quantitative Study

 Abstract

 Conclusion: This study also found that hypertension, diabetes, and sepsis are some of the major determinants that predispose people to AKI.
-Timely screening and addressing of these diseases should be a priority to help decrease the AKI rate and enhance the Peshawar individuals’ well-being.
+Timely screening and addressing these diseases should be a priority to help decrease the AKI rate and enhance the Peshawar individuals' well-being.

-Keywords: acute Injury, Determinants, Causes
+Keywords: Acute Kidney Injury, Determinants, Causes

 Downloads